NATO experts advise Ukraine on nuclear plant safety

 Dolhov also said Ukrainian authorities had information that Russian President Vladimir Putin planned to attend a parade in the Crimean port of Sebastopol on May 9 marking the Soviet Union’s victory over Nazi Germany in World War Two, something Dolhov said would be a provocation and a cynical move.

-He said the shooting down by pro-Russian rebels in eastern Ukraine of two Ukrainian helicopters, using what the country’s Defence Ministry said were shoulder-launched anti-aircraft missiles, was evidence of Russian involvement.
+He said the shooting down by pro-Russian rebels in eastern Ukraine of two Ukrainian helicopters, using what the country’s Defense Ministry said were shoulder-launched anti-aircraft missiles, was evidence of Russian involvement.

 “For me, it is clear.
 Otherwise it is difficult to explain how so-called protesters could get such kind of weapons.
 It’s not from the shop,” he said.